 – Purchasing JCR stash/clothing

-– Accessing the academic mentor system and the college parent mentor and support scheme
+– Accessing the college parent mentor and support scheme

 -Attending any JCR careers or alumni event.

 Our opinion is that the collegiate system is the heart and soul of Durham – and without JCR membership, your time here will be severely limited.
 Becoming a member of the JCR is not like buying a service: we are a community that you can become an active part of, where you can express your views and realise your potential both within college and throughout the wider university.
 We realise that £60 per year is a significant amount of money.
 It is however necessary to run the JCR’s activities – in fact, it would be

 insufficient if we did not get additional financial support from the university.
 If you require financial assistance, please contact us.
 We hope that you will opt into JCR membership.
 We again stress that the entirety of college life revolves around the JCR – the university’s most vibrant community.
 If you have any questions or issues you would like to raise, please feel free to contact us.